quicwg/base-drafts/draft-ietf-quic-tls.md

 In this document, the TLS handshake is considered complete when the TLS stack has reported that the handshake is complete.
 This happens when the TLS stack has both sent a Finished message and verified the peer's Finished message.
-Verifying the peer's Finished provides endpoints with an assurance that previous handshake messages have not been modified.
-Note that the handshake does not complete on both endpoints simultaneously, therefore any requirements placed on endpoints based on the completion of the handshake are specific to the handshake being complete from the perspective of the endpoint in question.
+Verifying the peer's Finished provides the endpoints with an assurance that previous handshake messages have not been modified.
+Note that the handshake does not complete at both endpoints simultaneously.
+Consequently, any requirement that is based on the completion of the handshake depends on the perspective of the endpoint in question.

 ### Handshake Confirmed {#handshake-confirmed}

-In this document, the TLS handshake is considered confirmed when both of the following two conditions are met: the handshake is complete and the endpoint has received an acknowledgment for a packet sent with 1-RTT keys.
+In this document, the TLS handshake is considered confirmed at an endpoint when the following two conditions are met: the handshake is complete, and the endpoint has received an acknowledgment for a packet sent with 1-RTT keys.
 This second condition can be implemented by tracking the lowest packet number sent with 1-RTT keys, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is higher than or equal to the former, the handshake is confirmed.